 As I said earlier, they were probably just taking a much-needed break.

-Actually, Present Toadsworth is the one who suggests to them to take a break when they ask the two to teach them their latest move, but Young Toadsworth DOES point out that the Shroobs are still running amuck, and there's no time for breaks.
+Actually, present Toadsworth is the one who suggests to them to take a break when they ask the two to teach them their latest move, but Young Toadsworth DOES point out that the Shroobs are still running amok, and there's no time for breaks.
 So, Headscratcher solved.

 What happened the the Firebrand and Thunderhand powers?
 They saw a lot of use in the first game and just disappeared later.
 Did the Bros. simply forget they could do that?